-The temperature specification for the Strong-Box spacecraft interface plate was $-30^{\circ}$ C and $+61^{\circ}$ C for the cold and hot cases, after the initial cold switch-on.
-These values provided at least $10^{\circ}$ C margin relative to the camera operating temperature limits of $-20^{\circ}$ C to $+30^{\circ}$ C (Coriolis ICD Sect B9.1).
+The temperature specification for the Strong-Box spacecraft interface plate was -30°C and +61°C for the cold and hot cases, after the initial cold switch-on.
+These values provided at least 10°C margin relative to the camera operating temperature limits of -20°C to +30°C (Coriolis ICD Sect B9.1).

-For the initial cold switch-on (Cold Cycle 1) the Strong-Box spacecraft interface plate was at $-60^{\circ}$ C, providing substantial margins relative to the camera minimum switch-on temperature of $-30^{\circ}$ C and minimum non-operating temperature of $-40^{\circ}$ C (ICD Sect B9.1).
-This initial cold case also provided a test of CCD performance well below the nominal CCD operating temperature of $-30^{\circ}$ C.
+For the initial cold switch-on (Cold Cycle 1) the Strong-Box spacecraft interface plate was at -43°C, providing more than 10°C margin relative to the camera minimum switch-on temperature of -30°C and some margin relative to the camera minimum non-operating temperature of -40°C (ICD Sect B9.1).

-The ramp rate used for transitions between temperature limits was set to the maximum achievable with the facility used, i.e. ~ $30^{\circ}$ C/hr maximum for cold-hot and ~ $50^{\circ}$ C/hr maximum for hot-cold transitions.
+The ramp rate used for transitions between temperature limits was set to the maximum achievable with the facility used, i.e. ~ 30°C/hr maximum for cold-hot and ~ 50°C/hr maximum for hot-cold transitions.